Admissible online closed testing must employ e-values: Online true discovery guarantee with sequential e-values

 \section{Online true discovery guarantee with sequential e-values}

-In the previous section we showed that we need to construct anytime-valid tests, and thus test martingales, for the intersection hypotheses when constructing (admissible) coherent online procedures with a true discovery guarantee.
+In the previous section we showed that we need to construct anytime-valid tests, and thus test martingales, for the intersection hypotheses when constructing coherent online procedures with a true discovery guarantee.
 This general martingale-based approach is illustrated in the left path from bottom to top in Figure~\ref{fig:flow_theorems}.
 Since every step involves taking the infimum over a large set, it seems computationally inefficient.
 However, in practice one can avoid this by using the same test martingale for all $\mathbb{P}\in H$, the same anytime-valid test $(\psi_i^J)_{i\in I}$ for all $J$ with $J\cap \{1,\ldots,\sup(I)\}=I$ and constructing $\bphi$ in a way that permits a short-cut for $\bd^{\bphi}$.
 In this section, we apply all this to derive a computationally efficient and powerful online true discovery procedure based on sequential e-values.
-The structure for this section is visualized in Figure~\ref{fig:flowchart_seqE}.
+We first introduce our general \texttt{SeqE-Guard} algorithm (Section~\ref{sec:seqE-Guard}), then show that it allows to uniformly improve all existing online true discovery procedures by using specific sequential e-values (Section~\ref{sec:katse}) and finally analyze its behavior when using GRO e-values (Section~\ref{sec:gro}).